implico/frontend-starter/README.md

 <br>
 <a name="configuration"></a>
 ## Directories and configuration
-All configuration definitions are placed in the `gulpfile.config.js` file.
+All configuration definitions are placed in files: `gulpfile.dirs.js` and `gulpfile.config.js`.
 They will be documented soon - until then, please see the sources.

-To change default configuration (directories, tasks config), edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.
+To change defaults, edit the `fs.dirs.custom.js` and `fs.config.custom.js` files located in your bundle root directory.

 ### Directories
-You can see the default definitons of each directory in the first section of the file.
+You can see the default definitons of each directory in the first section of the `gulpfile.dirs.js` file.

 You can also add your custom directories (for example - download assets like PDFs) by editing `dirs.custom`.
 See the commented out example below the dir definitions.

 ### Config object
-`config` object contains configuration parameters divided into key sections.
+See the `gulpfile.config.js` file. `config` object contains configuration parameters divided into key sections.
 Most of them have subsets, with options applied according to the environment mode: `common` (all), `dev` and `prod`.

 * *styles*: sourcemap generation, [gulp-autoprefixer] and [gulp-sass] options
 * *sprites*: you can generate multiple sprite files by adding subsequent elements to the `items` array